Egrodo/trading-bot/README.md

   amount to trade with
 - Users can buy and sell stocks with this balance
 - Users can check their stock portfolio or cash balance at any time
+- Leaderboard sorted by users with highest account value

 ## Planned Features:

-- At the end of the season the bot will post the final leaderboard to the server
+- End of season leaderboards & announcements
 - Customizable challenges / restrictions per-season
 - Placing in a season will reward winners with special roles as reward